-The device is dishwasher safe and easy to clean manually, and to top off all its desirable aspects, it is significantly affordable.
-On the downside, the plastic knob on top of the lid can melt, and it produces coffee relatively slowly.
+The device is dishwasher-safe and easy to clean manually, along with being very affordable.
+On the downside, the plastic knob on top of the lid can melt, and the percolator produces coffee relatively slowly.

 The Coletti “Bozeman” is a stylish stainless steel percolator with a glass top.
 It’s designed to produce nine cups of coffee in one round; it is therefore a relatively large percolator.